AndrewAnnex/SpiceyPy/docs/pyodide.rst

 1. Currently, cyice is unsupported in this pyodide distribution and not included.
 That may eventually change.
 2. Some functions may not function as expected or return null results, seemingly due to memory limitations and compilation differences.
 3. Pyodide is currently limited to 32bit architecture.
-4. Installation is not possible through PyPI yet, see section below.
+4. Installation is not possible through PyPI yet, see section below on installation.

 Despite these limitations and the danger warning at the top of this page, the Pyodide distribution of SpiceyPy is an incredible new capability with the following potential applications: